CaretakerGob/studio/src/context/PROJECT_CONTEXT_HISTORY.md

 - **Functionality:** Displays FAQs categorized into "App Questions" and "Board Game Concepts" using accordion style.

 ### 3.13.
 Hunter's Nexus (`/hunters-nexus`)
-- **Description:** Session-based, multiplayer game management hub.
+- **Description:** Session-based game management hub, now supporting multiple characters.
 - **Functionality:**
-    - Allows selection of a character template for the session.
+    - **Multi-Character Support:** Allows managing a party of up to 4 characters.
+    - **Active Character:** Main UI displays stats, arsenal, and tools for one "active" character at a time.
+    - **Party Management:** Dialog to add/remove characters from the party.
+List of party members displayed, allowing user to set the active character.
+    - **Individual Character Session State:** Each character in the party has its own session-specific data (HP, Sanity, Bleed, modifiers, arsenal, ability states).
-    - Main page displays HP, Sanity, and Bleed Points trackers with session-based max stat modifiers.
-These are now stacked vertically (HP full width, then Sanity full width, then Bleed full width).
-MV and DEF trackers removed from main view, but remain in character modal.
+    - Displays stats for the active character (HP, Sanity, Bleed Points trackers) with session-based max stat modifiers.
+MV and DEF accessible in character modal.
-    - Session Crypto Tracker: Added crypto tracking (default 0, user adjustable, shown on main page and in character modal).
-    - **Session Bleed Points Tracker**: Added bleed points tracking (default 0, user adjustable, shown on main page and in character modal, with Hemorrhage warning).
+    - Session Crypto Tracker: Global for the session.
-    - Displays selected arsenal card (front/back images) and its equipment.
+    - Displays selected arsenal card (front/back images) for the active character.
     - Allows clicking on character avatar and arsenal card images to view them in a larger modal.
-    - Provides a simple dice roller (numbered and combat dice).
+    - Provides a simple dice roller and card generator.
-    - Provides a card generator for drawing from game decks.
-    - Shows a list of party members (currently just the selected character).
-    - Displays character abilities (base and arsenal-granted) with cooldown/quantity trackers in a modal.
-    - Displays character skills and weapons (base and arsenal-modified) in a modal.
-    - Max Mod trackers for MV and DEF added to character modal.
+    - Character details modal: Displays full stats (including MV/DEF), weapons, abilities, and skills for the active character.
-    - **Save Nexus Session**: Logged-in users can save the current state of their Nexus session to Firestore.
+    - **Save/Load Nexus Session**: Saves/loads the entire party's state (all members, their session data, active character ID, session crypto) to/from Firestore.
-    - **Load/Delete Nexus Session**: Settings dropdown allows users to load previously saved sessions or delete them from Firestore.
-    - **Reset Nexus Session**: Settings dropdown allows users to reset the current session state.
+    - **Reset Nexus Session**: Clears the entire party and session data.
-- **Data Sources:** Character templates from `character-sheet-ui.tsx`, Arsenal Cards from Google Sheets (via props), card decks from `card-generator-ui.tsx`.
-State is client-side for the session but can be saved/loaded for logged-in users.
+- **Data Sources:** Character templates from `character-sheet-ui.tsx`, Arsenal Cards from Google Sheets.
+Party state is client-side, can be persisted.

 ### 3.14.
 Terms of Service (`/terms`) & Privacy Policy (`/privacy`)
 - **Description:** Placeholder pages for legal documents.